 What is a Surge Relief Valve?

-A surge relief valve is a specially designed valve that protects piping and pipeline systems from pressure surge events caused by rapid valve closure, emergency shut-down or pump trip situations.
-As they are inexpensive and can be installed at any location of interest, Surge relief valves are reliably used in the Oil & Gas, Chemical, Petrochemical, Power, Marine and Nuclear Industries.
-Surge relief valves can be used in all systems requiring some kind of pressure relief to avoid personnel, equipment or asset loss due to failure from overpressure situation.
+A surge relief valve is a specially designed valve that protects piping and pipeline systems from pressure surge events caused by rapid valve closure, emergency shut-down, or pumps trip situations.
+As they are inexpensive and can be installed at any location of interest, Surge relief valves are reliably used in the Oil & Gas, Chemical, Petrochemical, Power, Marine, and Nuclear Industries.
+Surge relief valves can be used in all systems requiring some kind of pressure relief to avoid personnel, equipment, or asset loss due to failure from an overpressure situation.

 Surge Relief Valve Function

 The main function of a surge relief valve is to quickly open during a pressure surge incident and relieve the high-pressure fluid to any safe outlet.
 In the normal scenario, the valve remains in a closed position by the compression of a spring.
 When the pipeline pressure becomes more than the surge relief valve set pressure, the valve disc quickly opens to release the overpressure.
 Again, when the system pressure subsides and reduces below set pressure, the valve automatically closes.

 So, to protect the system from dangerous surge conditions, surge relief valves must have the following characteristics:

 - Quick Opening Speed to rapidly relieve the surge pressure.
 Open fully in a very short time.

 - Non-Slam Capability so that it does not cause pressure rise during valve closure.